Towards a Physics Foundation Model: Results

-The most challenging tests are two completely new physical systems: Supersonic flow around an obstacle and a turbulent radiative layer.
-Here, the MSE is significantly higher than in the known systems, emphasizing the significant challenge.
-Yet, Figure \ref{fig:in-context} shows that GP\textsubscript{hy}T still captures the essential dynamics, correctly forming a bow shock and the overall flow field for the supersonic flow.
-Similarly, the general turbulent features are present in the turbulent radiative layer.
-Naturally, finetuning the model on the new systems as done in previous studies \cite{mccabeMultiplePhysicsPretraining2024, subramanianFoundationModelsScientific2023} will yield even more accurate predictions, however, the ability to extrapolate and produce a physically plausible result for entirely new physics, even with reduced accuracy, is a powerful demonstration of emergent generalization.
+The most challenging tests involve two completely new physical systems: supersonic flow around an obstacle and a turbulent radiative layer.
+Here, the initial NMSE is considerably higher than for the known systems, underscoring the significant challenge posed by truly out-of-distribution physics.
+Nevertheless, Figure~\ref{fig:in-context}b shows that GP\textsubscript{hy}T still achieves lower errors than all baselines.
+Fine-tuning the model on these new systems, as done in previous studies, would naturally yield even more accurate predictions \citep{mccabeMultiplePhysicsPretraining2024, herdePoseidonEfficientFoundation2024, haoDPOTAutoRegressiveDenoising2024}.
+However, the ability to extrapolate and produce physically plausible results for entirely new physics---even with reduced accuracy---constitutes a powerful demonstration of emergent generalization.
+This capability represents a fundamental step toward the ``train once, deploy anywhere'' paradigm that defines true foundation models.